 - Memory Lapses and Confusion

-- Occasional forgetfulness can be normal, but if you find yourself repeatedly misplacing items or forgetting important appointments, this could be an early sign of cognitive decline.
+- Occasional forgetfulness can be normal, but if you find yourself repeatedly misplacing items or forgetting important appointments, this could be an early sign of cognitive decline that warrants attention.

 - Difficulty Managing Medications

-- When the routine of managing prescriptions or keeping track of medical appointments becomes challenging, it may indicate that professional guidance is needed to ensure both safety and well-being.
+- When the routine of managing prescriptions or keeping track of medical appointments becomes challenging, it could indicate that professional guidance is needed to ensure both safety and well-being.

 - Decision-Making Challenges

-- Struggling with tasks that require planning or judgment—such as balancing a budget or planning meals—can also be indicative of diminishing cognitive function.
+- Struggling with tasks that require planning or judgment—such as balancing a budget or planning meals—can also be indicative of diminishing cognitive function that might benefit from structured support.

 3. Safety Concerns